 - Strengthen monitoring systems that track the progress of policies, programmes, and funding towards achieving both national and global breastfeeding targets.

 When it comes to sensitive subjects we are too often suppressed by political correctness.
-Common sense on a national level has faltered to the point of farce, and a fear of causing offence has led to an ability to be straight forward about critical issues.
+Common sense on a national level has faltered to the point of farce, and a fear of causing offence has led to an inability to be straight forward about critical issues.
 But the research is clear:

 We need to address the abysmal levels of breastfeeding on a global scale.